Where to Stay in Vienna in 2026: 6 Top Areas & Hotels

 Mid-range (from €150 to €250)

-• Blackhome Wien – located in Landstrasse, this apartment has modern furnishings, rooms with balconies, and it also offers breakfast!
+• Blackhome Wien – Located in Landstrasse, this apartment features modern furnishings, rooms with balconies, and breakfast!
 It fits up to 5 people.

 Budget (up to €150)